BrokenSource/Pyaket/readme.md

 - [x] **Lightning fast** installation that automatically manages python, virtual environments, and dependencies without user intervention that just works, bundle wheels or install from pypi.
 - [x] **Max compatibility** with how the project is run in the user's machine - pyaket does not reinvent the wheel or compile python with an intermediate, use tools that already exists [#](https://pyaket.dev/faq/general/#how-it-works)
-- [x] **Cross compile** from anywhere to most platforms and architectures, no docker or virtual machines required, portable immutable executables - see the table below for details! [#](https://pyaket.dev/docs/crosscompile/)
+- [x] **Cross compile** from anywhere to most platforms and architectures, no docker or virtual machines required, portable immutable executables - see the table for details! [#](https://pyaket.dev/docs/crosscompile/)
 - [x] **Intelligently** detects partial installations, downloads, archive unpacks, and automatically takes appropriate action - making iterative development easy and resilient against users
 - [ ] **Standalone** executables with no network calls at runtime that bundles all dependencies [#](https://github.com/BrokenSource/Pyaket/issues/2)
 - [x] **Monorepo** support in mind, decoupled dependencies and entry point specification